bin-cli/bin-cli/README.md

 <!-- features/3.02-installation-redhat.md -->

-## Installation on RedHat
+## Installation on Red Hat

-If you are using RedHat, or another RedHat-based operating system, you can install Bin CLI by downloading the .rpm package:
+If you are using Red Hat, or another Red Hat-based operating system, you can install Bin CLI by downloading the .rpm package:

 ```bash
 cd /tmp